Product Requirements Document (PRD)

 When a hot lead is detected during business hours, the chat proposes a

-preferred time.
-It delivers the context packet to two channels simultaneously:
+the context packet to two channels simultaneously: a Slack message to

-a Slack message to #new-leads (for immediate visibility) and a new lead
+#new-leads (for immediate visibility) and a new row in the leads table in the

 M6 — Outside-hours capture flow